“I prefer to explore the most intimate moments, the smaller, crystallized details we all hinge our lives on.” ~Rita Dove

-My features and essays have been published regionally in the Sunday Detroit Free Press, The Daily Oakland Press, The Detroit News, The Metro Times, Michigan BLUE, Observer & Eccentric Newspapers, as well as in national publications including The Christian Science Monitor, Mary Engelbreit’s Home Companion, Better Homes & Gardens’ Country Gardens, Reader’s Digest, Victoria, Literary Mama, Guideposts/gift books, Chicken Soup for the Soul, and other national publications and anthologies.
-For five years, I wrote a monthly personal column on aging topics, including caring for a parent with dementia, for Michigan Prime, a supplement to the Sunday Detroit Free Press.
-(Michigan Prime folded in June of 2017.)
+My features and essays have been published regionally in the Sunday Detroit Free Press, The Daily Oakland Press, The Detroit News, The Metro Times, Michigan BLUE, Observer & Eccentric Newspapers, as well as in national publications including The Christian Science Monitor, Mary Engelbreit’s Home Companion, Better Homes & Gardens’ Country Gardens, Reader’s Digest, Victoria, Literary Mama, Guideposts publications, and several anthologies.
+From 2012 through 2017, I wrote a monthly personal column on aging topics, including caring for a parent with dementia, for Michigan Prime, a supplement to the Sunday Detroit Free Press.

 - American Society of Journalists and Authors member